isc-projects/kea/doc/sphinx/arm/hooks.rst

 that can be extracted either from the incoming packet or from the server response packet.

-To note that the custom format can not be used for command channel commands.
+The custom format can not be used for control channel commands.

 If a jurisdiction requires that a different set of information be saved, users may use this library as a template or example to create their own custom logging